 When the goal isn’t aimed at clicking through a site and is instead to fill out a lead generation form, bounce rates may be higher.
 When the goal isn’t to drive click-throughs, nor to have visitors fill out a lead generation form, bounce rates may be higher.

 For some sites where people move between subdomains, bounce rate statistics can be tougher to interpret in a meaningful way.
 The first step in getting a full picture is to have proper analytics tracking set up.
 Read our Google Analytics Subdomain Tracking guide to make sure your site is set up properly.

 You updated your site months ago.
-Suddenly, the bounce rate when from 80% to 8%.
+Suddenly, the bounce rate went from 80% to 8%.
 That new template must really be winning for you, right?